Vodafone’s 2018 phone plans

 - Sharing Data over multiple devices:

-Vodafone have launched their data sharing scheme and it’s very similar to Optus’.
+Vodafone have a data sharing scheme and it’s very similar to Optus’.
 With it you can add another SIM to what is effectively a family account.
 Here’s how they work.
 Imagine a father is paying $50 per month for a SIM Only plan with ‘infinite’ SMS and voice from Vodafone.
 For $30 per month, he can add another family member, let’s say his wife to that plan.
 She also gets ‘infinite’ SMS and voice and now splits the data with him.
 Vodafone’s SIM Only sharing option is an important first step along the multi SIM management path but at this time, the practical benefits are, in our view not worth having.
 Far better, instead to manage your data needs yourself and buy a bundle you’ll use.

 - Overseas roaming at daily prices: